Skip to main content

 What are Nevada dealer signage requirements?

 Nevada requires a permanently affixed display sign with the business name in lettering at least 8 inches in height with 1-inch wide lines.
-Two color photographs of the business exterior showing the sign must be submitted with the application.
+The sign must be visible from the roadway.
+You must submit two color exterior photographs of your business clearly showing the sign as part of your application.
+Temporary or removable signs do not qualify.

 How do I cancel my Nevada dealer bond?

-The surety must give 30 days written notice to the DMV before cancellation.
+The surety company must give 30 days written notice to the Nevada DMV before bond cancellation takes effect.
 Bond cancellation should only occur if you are closing your dealership or transitioning to a different surety company with continuous coverage.
+Never allow a gap in bond coverage -- it results in immediate license suspension.

 Auto Dealer Bonds in Neighboring States